Eloi4ActiveMe/Eloi4ActiveMe/README.md

 ----------------------------

-> ⚠️ All code on this account are owned by ActiveMe and partially by myself.
+> ⚠️REMINDER: All code on this account are owned by ActiveMe and partially by myself.
 If you want to use one for your projects for any reasons, contact the both of us first.
 >  The public code on this account is only for educational purpose. ⚠️